 - It is committed on property used or rented by UNH Law for nonresidential purposes; or

-- It is committed during the course of an activity sponsored or funded by UNH Law or while the accused is expressly acting as a representative of UNH Law.
+- It is committed during an activity sponsored or funded by UNH Law or while the respondent is expressly acting as a representative of UNH Law.

 Any offense involving theft, misappropriation or damage of property which would be at least a misdemeanor under New Hampshire or United States law is also a violation if: